framer/framer-x-for-teams-docs/content/Colors.md

 ## Canvas

-On the Framer X canvas, you can select from these colors in the color selector under the Shared Colors dropdown (Under Loupe Colors).
+On the Framer X canvas, you can select from these colors in the color selector under the Shared Colors dropdown (Under Framer Workshop Colors).

 ## Code